Tests for Female Infertility

 Hysterosalpingograhpy (HSG)This is the most widely used and also the most informative test for tubal patency in the investigation for female infertility.
 A non-irritant radio-opaque dye is injected through the cervix into the uterus.
 X-rays are taken of the movement of the dye through the uterus, the tubes and then the spillage into the abdominal cavity through the fimbrial end of the tubes.
 Any block in the passage is shown up in the X-rays.

-The advantage of an HSG is that not only does it reveal whether a block is present, it also reveals the position of the block in the reproductive tract, and also the presence of adhesions around the tubes.
+The advantage of an HSG is that not only does it reveal whether a block is present or not, it also reveals the position of the block in the reproductive tract, and also the presence of adhesions around the tubes.

 LaparoscopyDye injected into the cervix during a laparoscopy procedure can be observed spilling out of the tube if patent.
 This is a most reliable test as it is directly visualized.
 Advantage of the test is that any adhesions seen during the procedure can be corrected on the spot.
 Disadvantages are that it is an operative procedure and requires the patient to be admitted to the hospital for at least one day.
 It may also not reveal the position of the block inside the tubes.

 HysteroscopyBy this method, the inside of the uterus as well as the inner opening of the tube can be directly visualised.
-Hysteroscopy is usually done together with laparoscopy in the same sitting for a better chance of a pregnancy occurring.
+Hysteroscopy is usually done with laparoscopy in the same sitting for a better chance of occurance of a pregnancy .

 Assessment for Ovulation